 Puukohola Heiau National Historic Site

 Fall weather might not change the leaves, but it does bring the Humpback Whales sailing past the Puukohola Heiau National Historic Site on the Big Island.
-To catch these whales in action, post up on the beach with your umbrella, chair, and cooler full of snacks and drinks.
+To catch these whales in action, post up on the beach with your umbrella, chair, and a cooler full of snacks and drinks.
 Bring your binoculars, too, plus a camera with an excellent zoom.

 Once the 45- to 60-foot whales come into view, you won’t want to take your eyes off them, or you could miss out on their acrobatics.
 They often breach the water with breathtaking leaps and make waves by slapping their powerful tails on the surface.
 If you listen carefully, you might even hear their haunting song as they swim on by.